emqx/blog/en/202001/build-emqx-influxdb-grafana-iot-data-visualization-solution-in-one-hour.md

 ```

-> For a detailed tutorial on using EMQ X InfluxDB, see [ InfluxDB data storage](https://docs.emqx.io/tutorial/v3/cn/backend/InfluxDB.html)
+> For a detailed tutorial on using EMQX InfluxDB, see [ InfluxDB data storage](https://docs.emqx.io/tutorial/v3/cn/backend/InfluxDB.html)